0xck/fpelements/README.txt

 fpelements
 ##########

-Small set of functional programming tools for python, inspired by *haskell*.
+Small set of functional programming tools for python, inspired by *haskell* and *scala*.

 .. note::